sfmoe/T1DCalc/README.md

 # T1DCalc
-Building a calculator and log that our family can use.
+Building a type 1 diabetes calculator and log that our family can use.

 ## Completed:
-Basic Calculator in Javascript.
+Basic Type 1 Diabetes Calculator in Javascript.

 ## RoadMap / ToDo: